This assessment requires the sound to be on.

 - The student selects the mySAEBRS tile to open the assessment.

 - The assessment will load and display a welcome screen.
 Audio directions will play automatically.
-After listening to the directions, the students clicks on the Start button.
+After listening to the directions, the students will then click on the Start button.

 - There are 20 total items.
 After completing all items, a completion screen appears.